 Tokenisation is not a technology upgrade.
 It is a structural redesign of the legal, settlement, and governance architecture that underlies how value moves between institutions.
-HRB advises at this structural layer - before any technology is specified.
+HRB advises at this structural layer, before any technology is specified.

 The institutional failures in tokenisation to date have not been technical.
 They have been structural.
-An asset tokenised without the correct legal wrapper in the target jurisdiction is not a tokenised asset - it is an unregistered security or an unlicensed instrument, depending on where it is held and traded.
+An asset tokenised without the correct legal wrapper in the target jurisdiction is not a tokenised asset.
+It is an unregistered security or an unlicensed instrument, depending on where it is held and traded.

 The settlement layer question is equally structural.
 Tokenising an asset on a ledger that has no interoperability with the institutional payment infrastructure through which it will be purchased and redeemed creates a system that works in isolation and fails in production.